 She was sent because the president couldn't go.

-And I'm kind of wondering, you know, I did some research back on the internet and I didn't see anything that referenced to that.
+And I'm kind of wondering, you know, I did some research back on the internet, and I didn't see anything that referenced to that.

 And why anybody calling her on it?

-Well, in fact, the Washington Post the Washington Post has today, the Washington Post blog um has a uh a fact checker uh post, and they've fact-checked this, and they've given Mrs. Clinton four Pinocchios on this story.
+The Washington Post blog has a fact-checker post, and they've fact-checked this, and they've given Mrs. Clinton four Pinocchios on this story.

 None of it was true.

-There was a recognition ceremony, it was safe as it could be.
+It was safe as it could be.

 There were no hostilities going on anywhere near where she was.

-It was all a lie, and I remember talking about this three or four weeks ago.
+And I remember talking about this three or four weeks ago.

 I don't even know why it's come back up again, but I was directed today to this Washington Post blog, which they've fact-checked it, and they've given her four Pinocchios, meaning out of five, which talks about how big a lie it is.

-But what I don't know what's bringing this up now, and you say nobody's talking about a lot of people have been talking about this for quite a while.
+But I don't know what's bringing this up now, and you say nobody's talking.

-That's the first time I've seen it.
+Well, it's the first time I've seen it.

-Uh I read in the newspaper this weekend.
+I read in the newspaper this weekend.

-I never seen anything about it, and I was like, that's that's something different.
+And I was like, that's something different.

-I never remember anything about that.
+I never remember anything about it.

-Snerdley is telling me she repeated the story even after it had been fact-checked and been shown to be a lie.
+Snurdley is telling me she repeated the story even after it had been fact-checked and been shown to be a lie.

-We find out basically after the debacle of health care in 1993, she didn't do anything.
+We find out basically after the debacle of healthcare in 1993, she didn't do anything.

 She didn't do anything of any substance whatsoever until the impeachment stuff came up.

-He probably wasn't home by then anyway, and then the phone didn't ring, so who knows?
+And the phone didn't ring, so who knows?

 As though, wow.